Ajay-code777/git-practie/README.md

 # git-practie
-this is a git practice projcet
+this is a git practice projcet.